pagkly/Zed/Investopedia3/What Is a Key Employee.md

 ## Understanding Key Employee

-The term key employee is also used by the [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp).
+The term key employee is also used by the [[Internal Revenue Service]](https://www.investopedia.com/terms/i/irs.asp).
 The IRS uses this term with regard to company-sponsored defined contribution retirement plans.
 It refers:

 -   to an employee who owns more than 5 percent of the business,
 -   owns more than 1% of the business,